dawcio123/document-tendency/README.md

   - pull notificiation from RabbitMQ
   - provide API to get most popular documents for last week
   - provide API to get trending documents for last week
+  - provide API to get trending documents for period
 -------------------
 ### Endpoints